lauracowen/lauracowen.github.io/postnatal_recommendations.md

 - [The Positive Breastfeeding Book: Everything you need to feed your baby with confidence](https://www.amazon.co.uk/dp/B07F1XT3NZ/ref=cm_sw_r_apan_glt_30FH1892HREF43SKCG3C) (book)

-  This book contains all the information I found out the hard way.
+  This book contains most of the information I found out the hard way.
 I think every pregnant woman should read this, so you have some idea what to expect and where to get help of you need it.
 It's also useful later on in your breastfeeding journey; eg returning to work.

 If breastfeeding goes smoothly for you, that's all you should need.

+### General breastfeeding help

+- Amy Brown

+   [Instagram](https://www.instagram.com/prof_amybrown/) - She's Professor of a research group at Swansea Uni where she does research on being a new parent, especially infant feeding.
+Posts useful and reassuring information about breastfeeding and new parenting.
+- Lucy Webber

+   [YouTube](https://www.youtube.com/channel/UCc9XrECKkJZh1DWfoa6nfAg) - Useful videos on how to latch.

+   [Instagram](https://www.instagram.com/lmj.infantfeedingsupport/) - She's a lactation consultant who posts useful and reassuring information about breastfeeding.
+- Lyndsey Hookway

+   [Instagram](https://www.instagram.com/lyndsey_hookway/) - She's a lactation and sleep consultant who is very down-to-earth and realistic.
+She's  currently doing a PhD with Amy Brown's research group.
+Posts useful and reassuring information about breastfeeding and new parenting.

+### Breastfeeding problems

 However, if you hit problems, especially in the early days, here are a couple of short books I found useful (we had undiagnosed tongue tie which caused pain and a lot of stress in the first few months):